Jamie Maclaren: Melbourne City

 On 31 January 2019, Maclaren signed for A-League club Melbourne City on a marquee deal to see him at the club till May 2022.
 He scored in his first game for City with a backheel against Adelaide United on 9 February.
 He won the Golden Boot that season with 22 goals, three more than the nearest competitor, Adam Le Fondre.

 On 6 March 2021, Maclaren scored and assisted two in Melbourne City's 6–0 away win over city rivals Melbourne Victory.
 On the next meeting on 17 April 2021, he became the first player to score five goals in the A-League regular season history, and just the second of all time, as the hosts won 7–0.
 He became Melbourne City's record goalscorer with 58 goals on 13 May 2021, when his team won 4–1 against Adelaide United at home overtaking Bruno Fornaroli.

 After 5 and a half seasons at the club, on 30 April 2024 it was announced that Maclaren would leave Melbourne City at the conclusion of the 2023–24 A-League season, in the lead up to the club's elimination final against derby rivals Melbourne Victory.

 Maclaren played his final match for Melbourne City in a Melbourne Derby elimination final against Melbourne Victory.
 Maclaren was substituted off in the 75th minute of the match, having registered just 8 touches in the match, as Melbourne City lost 3–2 on penalties after the match ended 1–1 in regulation time.

 Mohun Bagan

 In July 2024, Maclaren signed with Indian Super League club Mohun Bagan on a two-year deal.
-On 23 September, he made his Mohun Bagan debut as a 80th minute substitute in a 3–2 win vs NorthEast United.
-Maclaren scored his first goal for the club on 5 October, heading the opening goal in the 8th minute vs their city rival Mohammedan in a 3–0 win.
-In the next game on 19 October, he scored the opening goal in the Kolkata Derby against arch rivals East Bengal.
+He made his debut for the club on 23 September, coming on as an 80th minute substitute in a 3–2 win against NorthEast United.
+Maclaren scored his first goal for Mohun Bagan on 5 October, heading the opening goal in the 8th minute of a 3–0 win over city rivals Mohammedan.
+In the following match on 19 October, he scored the opening goal in the Kolkata Derby against arch-rivals East Bengal.
+On 12 April 2025, he scored the extra time winner in a 2–1 victory over Bengaluru FC in the 2025 ISL Cup final, and was named the Player of the Match.

+On 6 March 2026, Mclaren scored four goals in a 5–1 win over Odisha FC, his first ever ISL hat-trick.